 l to r: David Baker, President/CEO; Steven Lamb, Bill Dane Award honoree; Ken Mahan, Paratransit Services Board of Directors member

 Bremerton, Washington; Red Bluff and San Andreas, California, Summer 2017.
-The Paratransit Services President's Merit Award is given annually to acknowledge employees for outstanding individual performance and for making important contributions to the company's success.
-Each year Paratransit Services’ President selects one or more awardees from nominations submitted by management throughout the organization.
+The Paratransit Services President's Merit Award is conferred annually to acknowledge one or more employees for outstanding individual performance and for making important contributions to the company's success.
+Honorees are selected from nominations submitted by management throughout the organization.
 For 2016, the President’s Award recipients are Patricia Minisci, Beth Thornbrue, and Antero “Ace” Acierto.

 Willows, California – April 10, 2017.
 Michelle Lange has been promoted to the position of General Manager for Paratransit Services’ Glenn Transit operation, based in the city of Willows, California.